 The Bournemouth Writing Prize is an annual short story and poetry writing competition, designed to boost your career as a writer.
 As well as cash prizes, winners will receive personal advice and feedback from an industry professional, and have the chance to record a reading of their work.
 Our judges are all influential figures from the publishing world, including publishers, agents and award-winning authors and poets.

 Writers are invited to submit entries of any genre, form or theme.
 Surprise us!
 See more details below.
-Closing date 25th January 2021.
+Closing date midnight on 25th January 2021.

 Short Story: Up to 3000 words maximum.
 It can be about any topic and in any style.
 We are looking for real storytellers, who create great characters to tell us something fresh, and surprise or touch us.
 You may have been inspired by the personal impact of recent world events or you may want to offer a story of hope for the future.